amized/roo-react/readme.md

 * an AI
 * modeling

-Performance may be a critical issue so part of UI may not even use React (e.g. a physics engine), and you'll probably want to structure your application logic yourself, and make sure it is decoupled from your UI.
-Javascript classes are a great way of modularising your logic, but currently it's a bit messy trying to mix these with React.
+Performance may be a critical issue so parts of your UI may not even use React (e.g. a physics engine or game map).
+Also, you'll probably want to structure your application logic yourself, and make sure it is decoupled from your UI.
+Javascript classes are a great way of modularising your logic and state, but currently it's a bit messy trying to implement this in a consistent way with React.

 ## Example
 Let's say your application has superheros.